XeniaOhmer/hierarchical_reference_game/README.md

 # hierarchical_reference_game

 Implementation of a hierarchical reference game using [EGG](https://github.com/facebookresearch/EGG/).
-The code belongs to the manuscript:
+The code belongs to the publication:
 Xenia Ohmer, Marko Duda, Elia Bruni (2022).
 Emergence of hierarchical reference systems in multi-agent communication.
+Proceedings of the 29th International Conference on Computational Linguistics (COLING). https://aclanthology.org/2022.coling-1.501

 For the sake of coherence, the paper describes the relevance vector as indicating relevance by "1" and irrelevance by "0".
 Without loss of generality the implementation reverses this encoding (0:relevant, 1:irrelevant).